danaffani/AirQualityStreamlit/README.md

      source .venv/bin/activate
      ```

-4. Install the required packages:
+4. Install the required packages (if you clone from this GitHub repository, you don't need to install the requirements.txt because it's already included in this repository inside the virtual environment (.venv)):
    ```bash
    pip install -r requirements.txt
    ```